MichaelSchneeberger/statemonad/README.md

 ## Installation

-You can install Do-notation using pip:
+You can install State-Monad using pip:

 ```
 pip install statemonad